Rescaling Confidence: What Scale Design Reveals About LLM Metacognition: Methodology

 \paragraph{AUROC.} We report the Area Under the Receiver Operating Characteristic curve, which measures the model's ability to assign higher confidence to correct predictions than to incorrect ones (failure prediction).
 Unlike ECE, AUROC is threshold-free and thus less sensitive to discretization artifacts.

 \paragraph{Metacognitive Sensitivity ($meta\text{-}d'$).} To isolate the quality of the metacognitive signal from overall response bias, we adopt $meta\text{-}d'$ from Signal Detection Theory \citep{maniscalco2012signal, fleming2014measure}.
 The intuition is as follows: in the Type-1 task, a model's ability to distinguish correct from incorrect answers is captured by $d'$.
-For the Type-2 (metacognitive) task, we ask: \textit{how well does the model's confidence separate its own correct and incorrect responses?} To formalize this, we binarize $\hat{c}$ at a threshold $t$ to obtain ``high confidence'' and ``low confidence'' judgments, then compute: \begin{itemize} \item \textit{Type-2 Hit Rate}: $P(\hat{c} > t \mid a = 1)$, the proportion of correct responses assigned high confidence. \item \textit{Type-2 False Alarm Rate}: $P(\hat{c} > t \mid a = 0)$, the proportion of incorrect responses assigned high confidence. \end{itemize} $meta\text{-}d'$ is the $d'$ value that would produce the observed Type-2 hit and false alarm rates under the assumption of an optimal (SDT-ideal) metacognitive observer \citep{maniscalco2012signal}.
+For the Type-2 (metacognitive) task, we ask: \textit{how well does the model's confidence separate its own correct and incorrect responses?} To formalize this, we binarize $\hat{c}$ at a threshold $t$ to obtain ``high confidence'' and ``low confidence'' judgments, then compute: \begin{itemize} \item \textit{Type-2 Hit Rate}: $H_2 = P(\hat{c} > t \mid a = 1)$, the proportion of correct responses assigned high confidence. \item \textit{Type-2 False Alarm Rate}: $F_2 = P(\hat{c} > t \mid a = 0)$, the proportion of incorrect responses assigned high confidence. \end{itemize} Formally, $meta\text{-}d'$ is the value satisfying:

+where the Type-2 criteria are derived by mapping the Type-1 criterion proportionally onto the $meta\text{-}d'$ scale \citep{maniscalco2012signal}.
 A model with perfect metacognition would have $meta\text{-}d' = d'$; a model whose confidence carries no information about correctness would have $meta\text{-}d' = 0$.
 We further report the metacognitive efficiency ratio $M_{ratio} = meta\text{-}d' / d'$ \citep{fleming2014measure}, which normalizes for differences in task difficulty across datasets: $M_{ratio} = 1$ indicates that the metacognitive system captures all available Type-1 information, while $M_{ratio} < 1$ indicates metacognitive loss.
 We use two alternative thresholds ($t = 0.9$ and $t = 0.95$ after normalization) and report results for both.
 To handle the prevalence of extreme confidence values (e.g., 100\%), we apply the log-linear correction of adding $0.5$ to all cells of the Type-2 contingency table \citep{hautus1995corrections}.

 \paragraph{Distribution Diagnostics.} To quantify discretization artifacts under different scale designs, we introduce two additional diagnostic metrics.

 \textbf{\textit{Round}} measures the proportion of confidence reports that fall on multiples of five (e.g., 0, 5, 10, ..., 100), capturing models' tendency to rely on round-number anchors.